Robust inference for geographic regression discontinuity designs: assessing the impact of police precincts: Analysis of precinct by precinct arrest rates

 \section{Analysis of precinct by precinct arrest rates}

 Here we analyze the NYC arrest data to estimate the degree of variation in policing across the city as well as whether there are significant differences between individual precincts with regards to their arresting practices.
 We first discuss our strategy for finding null streets in NYC and use our procedure to test the null hypothesis of no precinct effects in the negative control data.
 Then, we use our procedure to test for precinct-specific effects and global variation in policing with respect to arrest rates.
+Given that our outcome of interest is arrest rates and not raw totals of arrests, we scale all results by the number of crimes in the corresponding area.
+For $\theta(R_{\delta})$ this is done by dividing all arrest counts by the number of crimes in the same area, and for $\tau$ this is done by dividing intensity surfaces for arrests by the intensity surfaces for crimes.